bensonthong/USB-Wi-Fi-Detector/README.md

   - If all else fails, the Attiny85 bootloader is not installed so the bootloader needs to be flashed.
 ## Project Algorithm
 ![](pictures/ProjectAlgorithm.png)
+This is a simple algorithm used to map how the Arduino IDE code works.
+This algorithm will only work in Windows OS and requires that the onsite hacker has administrative access to the victim's machine.
 ## Project Setup
 ![](pictures/USB.png)